 There are several excellent onsite restaurants, but the Three Ravens Restaurant & Wine Bar is absolutely amazing.
 One of the top-ranked restaurants in Banff; the menu is fresh, seasonal and creative.
 Everything is made in-house from the four types of butter served with your breads to the sorbets served with dessert and the view from the floor-to-ceiling windows is spectacular.

-Related: See 12 stunning photos of Jasper in winter.
+Related: Check out this post with 12 stunning photos of Jasper in winter.

 The Parks Canada Palisades Centre is located in Jasper National Park, about 15-km east of the town in a secluded wooded area.
 It is the only facility of its kind in Canada and is a leader in outdoor experiential education, offering day programs as well as high school credit courses.

 If you thought summer school was boring, you should think again.
 Alberta students can take Career and Life Management 20, a required course for high school graduation, in Jasper at the Palisades Centre.
 Students complete the course work in 4 intensive days, stay in Jasper at the Pallisades Centre, have fun experiences, meet other students from around the province and earn high school credit.
 There are several other 3 credit courses also on offer at the centre.